iag-abd/macgooey/CONTRIBUTING.md

 2. Install node modules by running `npm i` at the project root and in the directory `packages/macgooey`.
-3. In the `packages/macgooey` directory, run `npm run watch` to compile and watch the source files for the UI (Any changes to make to the files under `packages/macgooey/src` will now cause the files to be rebuilt/recompiled automatically).
-Hot reloading will be reflected in the storybook.
+3. In the `packages/macgooey` directory, run `npm run watch` to compile and watch the source files for the UI (Any changes you make to the files under `packages/macgooey/src` will now cause the files to be rebuilt/recompiled automatically).
+Hot reloading will cause your changes to be reflected in the storybook.
 4. In the root directory, run `npm run storybook`.
 This will start the storybook on port 9002 (by default), which will load any "stories" that are configured in the `stories` directory.